 Unveiling Bio-Techne (TECH)'s Value: Is It Really Priced Right?
 A Comprehensive Guide

-Despite a daily loss of -2.03% and a 3-month loss of -2.52%, Bio-Techne Corp (NASDAQ:TECH) boasts an impressive Earnings Per Share (EPS) (EPS) of 1.76.
-This raises the question: is the stock modestly undervalued?
-This article aims to answer this question by providing a comprehensive valuation analysis of Bio-Techne.
-Read on for an in-depth exploration of the company's value.
+Investors are often challenged with the task of determining if a stock is overvalued, undervalued, or fairly valued.
+For Bio-Techne Corp (NASDAQ:TECH), which experienced a daily loss of -2.37% and a 3-month loss of -6.18%, this task becomes even more crucial.
+With an Earnings Per Share (EPS) (EPS) of 1.76, is the stock modestly undervalued?
+This article aims to answer this question by providing an in-depth valuation analysis of Bio-Techne Corp (NASDAQ:TECH).
+We encourage you to read on for a comprehensive understanding of the company's value.

 Financial Strength of Bio-Techne Corp (NASDAQ:TECH)

-It is always important to check the financial strength of a company before buying its stock.
-Investing in companies with poor financial strength have a higher risk of permanent loss.
-Looking at the cash-to-debt ratio and interest coverage is a great way to understand the financial strength of a company.
+Investing in companies with poor financial strength has a higher risk of permanent loss of capital.
+Therefore, it is crucial to carefully review the financial strength of a company before deciding whether to buy its stock.
+Looking at the cash-to-debt ratio and interest coverage is a great starting point for understanding the financial strength of a company.
 Bio-Techne has a cash-to-debt ratio of 0.45, which is worse than 86.52% of 1521 companies in the Biotechnology industry.
-The overall financial strength of Bio-Techne is 8 out of 10, which indicates that the financial strength of Bio-Techne is strong.
+However, GuruFocus ranks the overall financial strength of Bio-Techne at 8 out of 10, indicating that the financial strength of Bio-Techne is strong.

 Profitability and Growth of Bio-Techne Corp (NASDAQ:TECH)

-Investing in profitable companies, especially those with consistent profitability over the long term, is less risky.
-A company with high profit margins is usually a safer investment than those with low profit margins.
-Bio-Techne has been profitable 10 over the past 10 years.
-Over the past twelve months, the company had a revenue of $1.10 billion and Earnings Per Share (EPS) of $1.76.
-Its operating margin is 25.6%, which ranks better than 91.87% of 1033 companies in the Biotechnology industry.
-Overall, the profitability of Bio-Techne is ranked 9 out of 10, which indicates strong profitability.
+Investing in profitable companies carries less risk, especially in companies that have demonstrated consistent profitability over the long term.
+Bio-Techne has been profitable 10 years over the past 10 years.
+During the past 12 months, the company had revenues of $1.10 billion and Earnings Per Share (EPS) of $1.76.
+Its operating margin of 25.6% is better than 91.87% of 1033 companies in the Biotechnology industry.
+Overall, GuruFocus ranks Bio-Techne's profitability as strong.

-Growth is probably the most important factor in the valuation of a company.
-The faster a company is growing, the more likely it is to be creating value for shareholders, especially if the growth is profitable.
-The 3-year average annual revenue growth rate of Bio-Techne is 14.4%, which ranks better than 60.39% of 765 companies in the Biotechnology industry.
-The 3-year average EBITDA growth rate is 5.6%, which ranks worse than 50.55% of 1262 companies in the Biotechnology industry.
+Growth is probably one of the most important factors in the valuation of a company.
+Bio-Techne's 3-year average revenue growth rate is better than 60.39% of 765 companies in the Biotechnology industry.
+However, Bio-Techne's 3-year average EBITDA growth rate is 5.6%, which ranks worse than 50.55% of 1262 companies in the Biotechnology industry.

-Another method of determining the profitability of a company is to compare its return on invested capital to the weighted average cost of capital.
+Another way to evaluate a company's profitability is to compare its return on invested capital (ROIC) to its weighted cost of capital (WACC).
 Return on invested capital (ROIC) measures how well a company generates cash flow relative to the capital it has invested in its business.
 The weighted average cost of capital (WACC) is the rate that a company is expected to pay on average to all its security holders to finance its assets.
-When the ROIC is higher than the WACC, it implies the company is creating value for shareholders.
-For the past 12 months, Bio-Techne's return on invested capital is 11.44, and its cost of capital is 11.28.
+If the ROIC is higher than the WACC, it indicates that the company is creating value for shareholders.
+Over the past 12 months, Bio-Techne's ROIC was 11.44, while its WACC came in at 11.28.

 Conclusion

-In conclusion, the stock of Bio-Techne Corp (NASDAQ:TECH) appears to be modestly undervalued.
-The company's financial condition is strong and its profitability is strong.
-Its growth ranks worse than 50.55% of 1262 companies in the Biotechnology industry.
+In conclusion, the stock of Bio-Techne Corp (NASDAQ:TECH) is estimated to be modestly undervalued.
+The company's financial condition is strong, and its profitability is robust.
+However, its growth ranks worse than 50.55% of 1262 companies in the Biotechnology industry.
 To learn more about Bio-Techne stock, you can check out its 30-Year Financials here.

 This article first appeared on GuruFocus.